pigovsky/pigovsky/README.md

 ### Summary

 * I am 40 years old.
 Date of birth is 11 February 1983.
-* I work as a software developer for the last 19 years.
+* I work as a software developer for the last 19 years:
-  * Scala --- 7 years experience
+  * Java + Scala --- 9 years experience
   * Python --- 5 years experience
   * JavaScript --- 5 years experience
-  * Java --- 2 years experience
 * Also, I coordinate work and review PRs

 ### Education